 - Fire hose?
 You know the analogy: the volume of information in medical school is a fire hose that you’re supposed to drink from.
-Unfortunately it’s real.
+Unfortunately, it’s real.
 You’re going to be looking straight into a fire hose of material to master.
 In addition, you’ll face an entirely different fire hose of outside resources for you to incorporate into your learning.
 The good thing is thousands have come before you and came out successful, and so will you.
 Just keep taking manageable gulps and focus on what you need to learn that day or week.
 This is a marathon, not a sprint.
 A secret that no one told me when I first started (and that I wish I knew during that overwhelming time): you don’t have to master it all the first time around.
 A ton of the material you see now, you will continue to see again.
 In each system or block, each time in a little more detail, you will gradually build a framework of how the concepts relate as the year goes on.

 - Check yo self.
-Evaluate what’s working and what could be done better every single block or unit!
+Evaluate what’s working and what could be done better in every single block or unit!
 I don’t think I have studied the same for more than 2 blocks.
 Don’t be afraid of changing your study strategies a bit as you get into the groove of medicine.

-- Noise proof headphones = game changer.
+- Noise-proof headphones = game changer.
 A pricy investment but totally worth it.
 You know those people that can sleep anywhere and at any time?
 Now that’s me.
 Except I study.
 Middle of a restaurant?
 Plane?
 Noisy coffee shops with people enjoying their life?
 I study there.

 - Yes, it is, in fact, high yield.

 - Studying with other people, even if you don’t talk, makes the loneliness of medical school more doable.
-It’s super easy to isolate yourself by studying off campus and never seeing anyone, which is what happened to me my first semester.
-When I came back in January, I started studying at the school and noticed that just by seeing my classmates and being able to take coffee breaks to talk made my studying more fulfilling.
+It’s super easy to isolate yourself by studying off campus and never seeing anyone, which is what happened to me during my first semester.
+When I came back in January, I started studying at the school and noticed that just seeing my classmates and being able to take coffee breaks to talk made my studying more fulfilling.

 - Going over questions and First Aid as a group is great for retention, especially on days when you wouldn’t be as productive on your own.
 Each person has their own strength that you can learn from so don’t be embarrassed when you don’t know everything; you never will.
 While I was better at microbio and pharm, I absolutely loved studying with some of my friends who could explain anatomy and physiology concepts better than some of our professors.